-“Well,” Patryk said, “I think I’ll be fine.
-This is certainly an odd little maze, but nothing suggests it’s Selenite.
-If I weren’t out a few thousand bucks, I’d bet it really is a lava tube.”
+“Well, I don't think they'd need to worry.
+This is certainly an odd little maze, but nothing pins it as Selenite.
+If I hadn’t just paid you half of my discretionary budget, I’d bet it really is a lava tube.”

-“A mile, maybe more.”
+“A couple kilometers, maybe more.”

-“Gonna be difficult to collect artifacts this far down, if there are any.”
+“Gonna be difficult to collect artifacts this far down.
+If there are any.”

-He was confronted with a large, cephalopoidal eye.
+Emerging, he was confronted with a large, cephalopoidal eye.

-“Worth the price, eh?”
-Waceera jested.
+“Worth the wait, eh?” said Waceera.